Healthy Homes Assessment Lochain

 Home Assessments Lochain for Rental Properties

-There are a myriad of concerns to look over in the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous concerns to check in a house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having an Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be significant for property managers and landlords.
-For expert advice get in touch today to book your rental properties home assessment.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of the tenancy services ruling could be significant for property managers and landlords.
+For professional advice, call today to schedule your rental property home evaluation.

 home assessments for rental properties